 • Reduce the risk of harm to students and staff if physical intervention is necessary

 • Improve students coping strategies when faced with stressful situations

 Who is trained in TCIS?

 CVES currently employs 11 trainers that provide both initial training and refresher training on an on-going basis.
 All staff who have direct contact with students go through an initial 4-day training (total of 28 hours) and become certified.
 Annual refresher hours are required for everyone.

-For more information about TCIS, visit Cornell’s website or contact a building administrator.
+For more information about TCIS, contact a building administrator.